-AP & IB Credit
+AP, IB, and CLEP Credit

-The College gives advanced standing and academic credit for some Advanced Placement (AP) and International Baccalaureate (IB) tests.
+The College gives advanced standing and academic credit (general elective credit, 100-level) for some Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) tests.
 Each case will be considered individually.
-For specific information about AP or IB, please contact the college office, the Associate Dean of Academic Affairs, or see the Academics section on the Bryn Athyn College web site www.brynathyn.edu.
+For specific information about AP, IB or CLEP, please contact the College office, the associate dean of academic affairs, or see the Academics section on the Bryn Athyn College website: www.brynathyn.edu.